-Tell your doctor if you are taking medications, including prescription and over-the-counter medications.
+Tell your medical practitioner if you are taking medications, including prescription and over-the-counter medications.
 Some medications, such as blood-thinning drugs, may increase the risk of complications after the procedure.

 Some people are allergic to bovine (cow) collagen.
-Small test injections should be given prior to treatment to check for an allergic reaction.
-People with an allergy to chicken should not use hyaluronan-based dermal fillers, because these products are made from rooster combs.
+Have a small test injection before treatment to check for an allergic reaction.

 Complications of dermal fillers

-- swelling and redness at the injection site
+- swelling and redness where you were injected

 - skin discolouration

 - bacterial infection

 - ulceration of the skin where you were injected